NOVJM’s stance for Restorative Justice possibilities earns praise from juvenile offender advocates.

 We believe that by working together on prevention and rehabilitation issues, victims and advocates for the young killers may begin, in true restorative justice fashion, to find common ground on which to proceed.

-Currently in the USA restorative justice cannot take the place of the criminal justice system but it is an add-on program that can affect sentencing especially in low level lesser crimes.
+Currently in the USA restorative justice cannot take the place of the criminal justice system but it is an add-on program that can affect sentencing especially in cases involving low level lesser crimes.

 We are gravely concerned about advocates for offenders who are trying to co-opt the RJ movement and throw around the term restorative justice as some sort of formula “victim forgives, killer gets out of prison”.